MIPS/gcc/pre-gcc7/gcc/config/rs6000/predicates.md

 (define_special_predicate "equality_operator"
   (match_code "eq,ne"))

-;; Return true if operand is MIN or MAX operator.
-Since this is only used to ;; convert floating point MIN/MAX operations into FSEL on pre-vsx systems, ;; don't include UMIN or UMAX.
-(define_predicate "min_max_operator"
-  (match_code "smin,smax"))

 ;; Return 1 if OP is a comparison operation that is valid for a branch ;; instruction.
 We check the opcode against the mode of the CC value.
 ;; validate_condition_mode is an assertion.